NicolaiRidani/django-cms/docs/core-principals/internationalisation/multiple-languages.rst

 subsequent sessions, it must be stored in a cookie.
 To enable this, ``cms.middleware.language.LanguageCookieMiddleware`` must be added to the project's ``MIDDLEWARE`` setting.

-See :ref:`determining_language_preference` for more information about how this works.
+See determining_language_preference (<= we need link here) for more information about how this works.

 *********************